Looking for a job

 - Personal qualities (eg willingness to learn, commitment, dependability)

-- Skills developed through life experiences (transferable skills), and
+- Skills developed through life experiences and previous employment (transferable skills), and

 - Skills developed from your degree.